arthur960304/alexabot/README.md

 # Alexabot

-Alexabot is a SLAM mapping and autonomous navigation system built on the Turtlebot ros navigation stack.
-This package uses voice command based control, and delivers command messages via MQTT protocol.
+The target of Alexabot is to receive the command from humans, extract the useful information from human's response such as the destination, and move to the assigned position.
+It is an autonomous navigation system built on the Turtlebot ros navigation stack.
+This package uses voice-based control, processing verbal sequences with Alexa skills, and delivering commands via MQTT protocol.

 ## Getting Started